MADELINE G. EPPLEY

 B.A.
 Biology magna cum laude, Bard College at Simon's Rock (2020)

-Senior Thesis, Awarded Highest Honors: A Study of Shark and Swordfish Meat Substitutions in New England Markets
+Senior Thesis, Awarded Highest Honors: Shark and swordfish substitutions in New England markets

 Thesis Advisor: Dr. Thomas Coote